5 Ways 3D Scanning is Transforming Education for Both Teachers and Students

 A 3D scanner is an important element within STEAMLabs; scanners directly link the arts, sciences, and technology sectors in one activity.
 A 3D scanner scans small to medium sized objects and creates 3D models in custom computer software.
 These digital models can be manipulated for artistic design, measurement, or 3D printing.

-Affordable 3D scanners and software are changing education in these five major areas:
+Affordable 3D scanners is transforming education in these five major areas:

 - Accelerating three-dimensional learning;